All You Need Is Luv': History

-The album was released by Roman Disc and only available in Kruidvat shops (a Dutch chain of drugstores).
+The album was released by Roman Disc and was only available in Kruidvat shops (a Dutch chain of drugstores).
 Because of this limited distribution, it did not enter the album charts.
-One year later, it was re-issued by Rondo Music/Pink Records with a new title: "One More Night".
+One year later, it was reissued by Rondo Music/Pink Records with a new title: One More Night.

-On April 2nd, 2021, Dutch independent label Hit It!
+On April 2, 2021, Dutch independent label Hit It!
 Music reissued the album on digital platforms (Apple Music, YouTube, Amazon Music, Deezer and Spotify).